 My work is rooted in the documentary and photojournalistic tradition.
-Still, I seek to expand my vision, both visually and technically.
-For me it’s important to put my personal mark on the photographs I make, whether it’s documentary work on assignment or personal projects.
+Still, I seek to expand my vision, both visually and technically—the latter only for the sake of stronger communication.
+For me it’s important to be able to express my personal vision, whether it’s documentary work on assignment or my personal projects.

 My photos have been published in all major Norwegian papers and magazines, as well as internationally in magazines like Stern, Spiegel, Air France Inflight Magazine and Facts.
 I attended the documentary and photojournalistic program at the International Center of Photography in New York in 1989.
 During the program, I was an intern for the late and renown documentary photographer Mary Ellen Mark.

-I love to teach photography and particularly workshops dealing with creativity and expansion of one’s creative approach.
+As mentioned above, I find great pleasure in teaching photography and particularly workshops dealing with creativity and expansion of one’s visual approach.
+As a workshop teacher, I see each participant at his or her individual level.
 I have taught workshops in Cuba, Malawi, Bolivia, Spain, England, The Czech Republic as well as many places in Norway.

 Otto pushed me to dare and to step out of the box.
 It is definitely recommended for anyone who wants to stretch photographically.